faithvoid/X220-Catalina/README.md

 - X220T-specific: Tablet Screen Buttons (Only Power works, I know there's definietly a way to remap the other buttons, as I did in macOS Sierra years ago, but I've forgotten how, haha.)

 ## Untested:
-- Facetime / iMessage / etc. (I don't have an iPhone to use iMessage with so YMMV.
-You'll most likely need an intricate knowledge of modifying your config.plist with valid serial numbers to get either of these to work, as I've never gotten this to work on the first attempt of any Hackintosh.)
+- Facetime / iMessage / etc. (If you want to get it working, you'll need to generate a new serial key using something such as osx-serial-generator and look up a seperate guide to get these things working on a Catalina Hackintosh.
+I don't use these features so I can't provide support at the moment.)
 - Mini-Displayport output
 - Bluetooth Hand-Off (due to no Bluetooth support at the moment.)
 - Airport (read under troubleshooting to give it a shot!)